M66B/FairEmail/FAQ.md

 The use of expired keys, inline encrypted/signed messages and hardware security tokens is not supported.

+If you are looking for a free (test) S/MIME certificate, see [here](http://kb.mozillazine.org/Getting_an_SMIME_certificate) for the options.
+Please be sure to [read this first](https://davidroessli.com/logs/2019/09/free-smime-certificates-in-2019/#update20191219) if you want to request an S/MIME Actalis certificate.

 How to extract a public key from a S/MIME certificate:

 ```